jeffcnz/Hilltop/README.md

 ###anyXmlParse
 _Helper function_
 Parses the xml from a url.
 Checks whether the url is a secure server, if not uses `xmlParse` (XML Library).
 If it is it uses RCurl functions to parse the data.

+###hilltopEnsembleStatBkgnd
+_Helper function_
+Given the parsed xml from an Ensemble Statistics request.
+Returns a single line dataframe of the STatistics background information This needs to be combined with the stats themselves to get a full dataframe. see hilltopEnsembleStatsFull, and hilltopEnsembleStatsByTimePeriod

+###hilltopEnsembleStatByTimePeriod
+_Helper function_
+Given the parsed xml from an EnsembleStats Request.
+Returns the statistics for each time period (depending whether hourly, daily, or monthly stats)

+###hilltopEnsembleStatFull
+Takes the parsed xml from an EnsembleStats Request.
+Returns a dataframe of the statistics for the period, along with the background information such as site, measurement, units and statistic.